Articles

 And then they were buried at depth by subsequent formations (overburden) during the Mesozoic and Cenozoic Eras, which are now being incised and dessicated by the aggressive erosive power of the Colorado River, which is even piercing through the Paradox Formation in Moab-Spanish Valley, Utah, and Cataract Canyon in Canyonlands National Park.
 This includes a tributary, the Dolores River, adjacent to the eastern slopes of the La Sal Mountains at Paradox Valley, Colorado.

-Drilling pads are required to mechanically install steel well casings into a targeted layer of brine, so that fresh water can be injected into the layer to dissolve the brine and bring it to the surface for processing.
-Anson consultants says that the brine layers they are targeting are already saturated and that injection is not required.
-We understand this statement to be an untested hypothesis.
-Additionally, Anson uses the word "replenishment" when discussing the resource zones to be targeted.
+Drilling pads are required to mechanically install steel well casings into a targeted layer of brine.
+Anson consultants say that the brine layers they are targeting are already saturated and that freshwater injection is not required.
+(Reference)

 What is different about Anson Resource's proposed and untested technology for mineral extraction in the Paradox Basin, is that evaporation ponds are not necessary to remove the processing liquids.
 They intend to use beads of resin that attract the lithium ions that this process crystalizes.
 This technology was developed in China and requires a licensing agreement for users such as Anson Resources.